-Aimee Perry is Senior Counsel in Lozano Smith's Sacramento office.
+Aimee Perry is Partner in Lozano Smith's Sacramento office.
 She is co-chair of the firm's Student Practice Group and is an active member of the firm's Special Education and Charter School Practice Groups.
 Ms. Perry's practice is focused on special education, and she assists clients with difficult IEP team meetings, settling cases at resolution sessions and mediations, as well as ensuring compliance with Section 504.
 Her expertise also extends to a myriad of student issues, including inter- and intra-district transfers, student fees, bullying, student discipline, student records, and mandatory reporting, as well as advising districts with charter school issues.

 Ms. Perry has presented on a variety of topics before the Association of California School Administrators (ACSA), California Association of Supervisors of Child Welfare and Attendance (CASCWA), California Association of Latino Superintendents and Administrators (CALSA), and the Small School District's Association (SSDA).

 Ms. Perry's article "Cancer Awareness Slogans Pose Tough Challenges for Schools" was published in the Daily Journal in March 2012.

 Ms. Perry earned her law degree from the University of the Pacific, McGeorge School of Law.
 She earned her undergraduate degree from San Diego State University, where she majored in International Business.
 Ms. Perry is fluent in Spanish and gained a certificate to do business in Spanish as part of her major at San Diego State.